DealDash: History

 DealDash was founded in 2009 by William Wolfram, a 16-year-old Finnish entrepreneur, who had lost $20 bidding unsuccessfully for a MacBook on an earlier penny auction site.
 Wolfram had generated approximately $500,000 in affiliate sales a year earlier buying popular YouTube videos for $50, borrowed from his mother, then collecting revenue from affiliate marketing links he would add.
 He used the money he had saved to start DealDash.

 The company's business model, as with prior sites, is that customers enter into bidding, where they pay for each bid on an item, regardless of whether they succeed or not.
 Each bid marginally increases the price of the item until the end of the auction, at which point the item is sold to the final bidder.
 DealDash differs from predecessors mainly in that losing bidders are given an option to apply money they had spent unsuccessfully bidding on an item towards purchasing the item at a posted retail price.

 DealDash obtained early financing from a youth program of Tekes, a Finnish public funding agency.
 It later raised approximately $1.5 to $2 million in venture financing from the Chief Executive Officers of Rovio Entertainment (publisher of Angry Birds) and Carbonite.
 The company grew quickly, quadrupling its revenue yearly for its first three years.
 As of early 2012 it was earning $1 million profits on $44 million revenue.
 By 2013 it had 67 employees, yearly revenues approaching $100 million, and was ranked as Finland's second-most visible startup based on attention from media, bloggers, influencers, and users.
 According to Socialbakers, DealDash was the most talked about brand on Facebook's "People Talking About This" during a period in May 2013, and had the highest engagement rate that September.

 In 2013, when Wolfram was still 20 years old, DealDash moved its headquarters from Helsinki, Finland, to Minneapolis, Minnesota.
 In August of that year, the company also created the site DealDashReviewed.com to house and aggregate reviews and testimonials from their customers.
+Wolfram departed the company in 2016 at the age of 22, after which he divested his interest and left the board.
+He has had no role at DealDash since that time.